flockonus/t1/README.md

 ## Tasks:

-### 1. React add counters
+### 1. Add some visual status

-We need counter for the tasks.
+We need to display a counter for the tasks.
 The new app title should be `TO DOs <complete>/<total>`

 ### 2. CSS/Design style complete tasks